eduardoagarcia/shef/README.md

 - Implementing retry logic with conditional termination
 - Continuously monitoring resources until a specific event occurs

+> [!TIP]
-**Note**: Within a while loop, the `.iteration` variable lets you track how many iterations have occurred.
+> Within a while loop, the `.iteration` variable lets you track how many iterations have occurred.

 #### Example While Loop Recipes